- vs. Acne

 - Rosacea may be mistaken for rosy cheeks, sunburn, or quite often, acne.

-- Rosacea triggers include alcohol, hot or spicy foods, emotional stress, and heat.
+- Rosacea triggers include alcohol, hot or spicy foods, emotional stress, smoking, and heat.

 - Rosacea can be a very bothersome and embarrassing condition.

-- Untreated rosacea tends to worsen over the time and be a progressive disease.
+- Untreated rosacea tends to worsen over time.

 - Prompt recognition and proper treatment permit people with rosacea to enjoy life.